 Entrust is a supplier of secure physical and digital identity solutions.
 Entrust Corporation has its headquarters in Minnesota, USA.
-Together with its global subsidiaries and affiliates, the organization has over 3,000 employees worldwide and operates in four key regions: EMEA, APAC, LATAM, and North America.
+Together with its global subsidiaries and affiliates (referred to herein as “Entrust” or the “Company”), the organization has over 3,000 employees worldwide and operates in four key regions: EMEA, APAC, LATAM, and North America.

 This policy applies to all colleagues of Entrust entities worldwide to the extent consistent with applicable local legal requirements, policy, business need, and practice.
 To the extent there is any conflict between this policy and any local policy, the local policy shall prevail.

 It is Entrust’s policy to oppose human trafficking and modern slavery vigorously.
 Accordingly, the Company is undertaking steps including the following:

 - The Company does not and will never tolerate human trafficking or modern slavery in any aspect of its own work.